El-jarjini-Yassine/barrier-option-pricing-montecarlo-vrt/README.md

-Significant variance reduction using Antithetic & Control Variates Better numerical stability and faster convergence Analysis of hedging performance with vs. without barrier (These points correspond to what you have already done — si tu veux ajouter un graphe plus tard, tu peux.)
+Significant variance reduction using Antithetic & Control Variates Better numerical stability and faster convergence Analysis of hedging performance with vs. without barrier Presentation
-Presentation
 This project was fully developed and presented orally as part of my coursework.
 It demonstrates autonomy, technical depth, and communication skills.